SmithLiu95/Image-Perceived-Emotion-Assessment/README.md

 # Perceived-Emotions-Baseline

-This repository includes baseline of the perceived emotion eastimation.
-It is also known as Affective Computing [1], which is to estimate the emotions that are expected to be evoked in viewers by a visual content.
+This repository includes strong baselines of the perceived emotion eastimation.
+The perceived emotion eastimation is also known as Affective Computing [1], which is to estimate the emotions that are expected to be evoked in viewers by a visual content.

+# We welcome contributes!
+Feel Free to Submit Pull Requests!

 # Continious Emotion Prediction for Image